The Fading Star

 The secondary sources are those which contribute good fuel and are invariably those who are part of our façade.
 Our lieutenants and the coterie are drawn from the secondary sources – friends, family and colleagues – who we interact with frequently but not to the same extent as we do with the primary source.
 Nor do the secondary sources give out the same heightened fuel as the primary source.
 The secondary sources serve an excellent function as part of the façade and the maintenance of this façade is important, therefore we prefer to keep the same people in at and keep adding to it.
 Secondary sources enjoy lengthy golden periods with us.
 This is because our call on them is intermittent and therefore we are far less likely to regard their fuel as stale.
 Moreover, we can have many secondary sources but we only ever have one primary source.
 Thus if a certain secondary source is perhaps not admiring us as much (but they are not criticising us and are still providing some fuel) it does not merit a devaluation.
 They remain loyal, they remain part of the façade and we will just switch to another secondary source to increase the fuel.
 There is no need to devalue or ditch the initial secondary source.
 Thus you may see our kind have a friend who is “flavour of the month” because their fuel is better than other secondary sources and then the fuel dips in quality but it is not a concern as we can add another secondary source or switch to another who perhaps we have not seen for a couple of months.
 This is advantageous as it means our energy can be saved for devaluing the primary source whilst keeping a range of functioning secondary sources on hand and the façade intact.

 The secondary sources very rarely stop providing fuel.
 They have no need to.
 A primary source may do so owing to the descent into ill health caused by the devaluation or learning how to tackle our kind as a response to the abuse.
-The secondary source, always treated to the golden period, has no need to adopt a stance of not providing fuel.
+The secondary source, nearly always treated to an elongated golden period, has no need to adopt a stance of not providing fuel.

 A secondary source may however criticise us and if that is the case they may be subjected to devaluation but usually they are excluded from the coterie and replaced easily enough.
 They will be smeared and made to feel like an outsider, with the narcissist using the façade and other secondary sources to achieve this aim.
 We like to create our cliques and if anybody threatens our supremacy or delivers a criticism who is a secondary source they will be ejected from the group.

 The occasion for devaluation of the secondary source is rare.
 It only happens in two instances.
-Firstly, the source has criticised the narcissist and thus fury is ignited and the narcissist decides this person must be made an example of, before being discarded, in order to show the rest of the coterie who is in charge.
+Firstly, the source has criticised the narcissist (this criticism might come through something said to the narcissist or something done, for example through exposing the narcissist’s behaviour to others) and thus fury is ignited and the narcissist decides this person must be made an example of, before being discarded, in order to show the rest of the coterie who is in charge.

 Secondly, in an even rarer instance it may happen when the narcissist has no primary source.
 If there is an absence of the primary source for a period of time, say a number of weeks, the narcissist’s fuel levels will have been tested.
 He will have sought to seduce and embed a new replacement primary source and most times the narcissist in such a situation is able to do so with success.
 However, let us assume this has not happened.
 The narcissist turns to his secondary and tertiary sources (more on tertiary in a moment) and relies more than usual on them to provide him with fuel during the absence of the primary source.
 At first there is no problem, the secondary sources provide positive fuel which is sustaining the narcissist, but if he has only a few secondary sources, then it will not be long before his fuel demands outstrip the positive fuel they can give.
 The lesser quality of their fuel (compared to the primary source) is being exposed by the absence of the primary source.
 It is also because greater demand is being placed on them.
 Ultimately, the primary source will always go further for the narcissist than anybody else and they are also far more proximate.
 No matter how seductive if the secondary source has to deal with his own family, his work and so on, he may not be available to provide fuel.
 If this keeps happening, combined with the increased demand and the lack of a primary source the strain on positive secondary sources will start to tell.
 This means the narcissist will either have to add new secondary sources and/or devalue the secondary sources to shift to negative fuel so he is sustained.
 This will work for a period of time with the confused inner circle friend who is a secondary source trying to work out why their supposed best friend is ignoring them and then trying to patch up the relationship.
 A secondary source however will not sustain devaluation as long as a primary source and may even infect other secondary sources by pointing out how they are being treated.
 The narcissist is already suffering reduced fuel levels and the supremacy of his façade is being challenged.
 This increases the demands on him.